imjoy-team/example-plugins/README.md

 raise RuntimeError('Could not find an available GPU after ' + str(attempts) + ' attempts with ' + str(interval) + ' seconds interval.')
 RuntimeError: Could not find an available GPU after 1 attempts with 900 seconds interval.
 ```

-  solution : kill plugin process which may occupying GPU and restart the plugin.
+**SOLUTION**: kill plugin processes which may occupying GPU and restart the plugin.

+## Proposed solutions
-For issue related to using a plugin which runs on the plugin engine, there the following basic operations can be used to resolve problem.
+For issue related to using a plugin which runs on the plugin engine,
+ there the following basic operations can be used to resolve problem.

 ### Reload the plugin
 ![](https://dl.dropbox.com/s/rr1sh9m7mynh1mn/reload-plugin.gif)